 - making the provisions of Chapter 12 of the PILA more user-friendly.

 A consultation on the complete revision of the DPA was initiated at the end of December 2016.
 The objective of such revision is to strengthen the protection of personal data, as well as to adapt Swiss data protection legislation to the revised Convention 108 for the Protection of Individuals with Regard to the Processing of Personal Data of the European Council and Directive (EU) 2016/680 of the European Parliament and of the Council of 27 April 2016.
 On 15 September 2017, the Swiss Federal Council approved the proposal concerning the complete revision of the DPA.
-In September 2018, the Swiss parliament took the decision to, in a first step, adapt certain data protection rules in criminal law to the EU Directive 2016/680, which is part of the Schengen acquis.
-The Swiss Parliament adopted the bill in January 2019 which entered into force on 1 March 2019.
-The second step concerns the complete revision of the DPA and will be addressed on a separate basis.
-The final vote in the Swiss Parliament on the completely revised DPA is not expected before the end of 2020.
+In September 2018, the Swiss parliament took the decision to, in a first step, adapt certain data protection rules in criminal law to EU Directive 2016/680, which is part of the Schengen acquis.
+The parliament adopted the bill in January 2019, which entered into force on 1 March 2019.
+The second step concerns the complete revision of the DPA, which was finally adopted by the parliament in September 2020, three years after it had been submitted for parliamentary deliberation.
+The revised DPA features, inter alia, a revision of the territorial and personal scope of application, with the revised DPA no longer being applicable to data of legal persons, an extension of the definition of personal data requiring special protection, the information duties and data subjects' rights to the handing over and transmission of data.
+The revised DPA is not expected to enter into force before summer 2021.

 Other than that, no major procedural changes in the field of state court litigation or arbitration are expected in Switzerland in the next few years.
 Benefiting from a long-standing, liberal free-market tradition, Swiss law continues to remain highly attractive as governing law for both Swiss-related and purely foreign business transactions.
 Because of the strong international nexus of Swiss law, Switzerland will continue to be a thriving jurisdiction and a central place for international arbitration on a worldwide scale.

-1 Daniel Eisele and Tamir Livschitz are partners and Anja Vogt is a senior associate in the dispute resolution team of Niederer Kraft Frey AG.
-The authors wish to sincerely thank Gustaf Heintz, junior associate at Niederer Kraft Frey AG, for his valuable contribution and assistance in the preparation of this chapter.
+1 Daniel Eisele and Tamir Livschitz are partners and Anja Vogt is a senior associate at Niederer Kraft Frey AG.
+The authors wish to sincerely thank Nona Michel, junior associate at Niederer Kraft Frey AG, for her valuable contribution and assistance in the preparation of this chapter.

 2 Swiss Code of Civil Procedure of 19 December 2008.